shaobohou/coverme/README.md

  * favour more popular songs
  * prevent repeats
  * log results in mongodb, also learn exclusion list for non-covers
+ * retry on bad gateway and other http errors

 ## License